h-yung/tweet-getter-analyzer/README.md

 Retrieve latest tweets of public figures and analyze sentiment.
 Uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api) and a pretrained TensorFlow model.
 Requests are routed via a server so as to protect tokens/keys/secrets.

-It's interesting what gets categorized as positive - the starting thresholds probably need some tweaking (or better yet, eventually changing/training the model, which was based off...IMDB reviews and probably are missing quite a few salient keywords).

 **Tech used**: Node, Express, vaguely MVC architecture (but not quite), and node-fetch for http reqs from server (yep, not axios).
 Front end built with React.

 ![tweet_getter_r2](https://user-images.githubusercontent.com/102257735/193385866-40aface9-0d46-4344-b2ad-ad373de5065f.png)